-A public comment period and public meetings were held for the remedial action plan for the g-2 Tritium Source Area and Groundwater Plume, the Brookhaven LINAC Isotope Producer (BLIP), and the Former Underground Storage Tanks area.
-The ROD is expected to be signed in the spring of 2007.
+Following the resolution of public comments, a ROD was signed for the g-2 Tritium Source Area and Groundwater Plume, the Brookhaven Linac Isotope Producer (BLIP), and the Former Underground Storage Tanks area.
 Table 2-4 provides a description of each operable unit and a summary of environmental restoration actions taken.
 See Chapter 7 and SER Volume II, Groundwater Status Report, for further details.

 2.3.4.9 EPA Performance Track Program

 BNL was accepted into the EPA's Performance Track (PTrack) Program in 2004.

-This program recognizes top environmental performance among participating U.S. facilities of all types, sizes, and complexity, both public and private.
-It is considered the "gold standard" for facilitybased environmental performance-a standard that participating members strive to attain as they "meet or exceed their performance commitment."
+This program recognizes top environmental

+performance among participating U.S. facilities of all types, sizes, and complexity, both public and private.
+It is considered the "gold standard" for facility-based environmental performance-a standard that participating members strive to attain as they "meet or exceed their performance commitment."
 Under this program, partners provide leadership in many areas, including preventing pollution at its source.
-The PTrack Program requires that sites commit to several improvement goals for a three-year period and report on the progress of these goals annually.
-Below are brief descriptions of the goals and progress for 2006.
+The PTrack Program requires that sites commit to several improvement goals for a 3-year period and report on the progress of the goals annually.
+In 2007, BNL completed its first set of goals under the PTrack program.
+Below are brief descriptions of the goals and their progress.